Effect of streaks on hypersonic boundary layer instability: Abstract

 \section{Abstract}

 Hypersonic boundary layers exhibit diverse transition pathways, influenced by various flow conditions and environments.
-Non-modal mechanisms, such as the lift-up effect, are recognized as pivotal contributors to transition, particularly over complex geometries like rough walls or blunted forebodies.
-The lift-up mechanism generates steady streaks, which in turn alter the baseflow, resulting in a boundary layer modulated by streak disturbances.
-This modification gives rise to new unstable modes within the boundary layer.
-In this study, we generate streaky baseflows by introducing optimal disturbances at the inlet.
-These baseflows serve as the foundation for investigating the linear dynamics of small disturbances evolving around streaks in an adiabatic flat plate boundary layer at Mach number $M_\infty=6.0$.
-Our analysis involves linearized direct numerical simulations using white noise forcing, propagating on growing streaks of varying amplitudes.
-To identify and track the instabilities originating from the broadband forcing on the 3D non-homogeneous baseflows, we formulate an efficient SPOD extension based on Floquet theory in wavenumber space.
-The results reveal a pronounced deviation in the growth scenario compared to the baseline case without streaks.
-Notably, low-frequency first-mode instabilities and streak-associated instabilities dominate the linear regime.
-We discuss the rich modal content and the roles of these modes in detail.
-Our findings indicate a stabilizing effect of low and medium streak amplitudes on the second Mack mode but a destabilizing effect on the first mode.
-These results underscore the high sensitivity of instabilities to streak presence under specific hypersonic conditions.
-In summary, this study advances our understanding of the intricate relationship between streaks and instabilities in hypersonic boundary layers, demonstrating their critical influence on transition phenomena in such environments.
+Non-modal mechanisms, such as the lift-up effect, are recognized as pivotal contributors to transition, particularly over complex geometries like rough walls or blunt forebodies.
+The lift-up mechanism generates streaks that alter the baseflow, resulting in a modulated boundary-layer such that new unstable modes may arise.
+In this numerical study, we generate streaky baseflows by introducing optimal disturbances at the inlet of the computational domain.
+These baseflows serve as the foundation for investigating the linear dynamics supported by a streaky boundary layer evolving over an adiabatic flat plate at Mach number $M_\infty=6.0$.
+Our analysis involves linearized direct numerical simulations using white noise forcing, and locally parallel stability analysis combined with dedicated post-processing that we use to characterise the observed linear dynamics.
+The data processing involves an efficient SPOD extension based on Floquet theory in wavenumber space.
+The results reveal rich linear dynamics, quite different from the baseline case without streaks.
+Notably, low-frequency first-mode instabilities and streak-supported instabilities dominate the growth mechanisms.
+The results reveal and clarify a stabilisation of the second Mack mode by streaks of low to medium amplitude; and a destabilisation of the first mode.
+The study illustrates the rich linear dynamics that can arise due to the growth of streaks and how multiple paths are available for the transition to turbulence.